-- the purpose of the clearing;
+- the purpose of the clearing

 - the scale of the clearing

 - whether buildings or works could be located elsewhere, to avoid clearing

 - fire-resistance building design;

 - ongoing management or protection of other areas of vegetation.

-The full performance criteria are provided on page 2 of this information sheet.
+The full performance criteria are provided later in this information sheet.